mpenet/legba/README.md

 * `:include-schema` - if true includes path relevant schema portion to request map

+* `:include-error-schema` - if true includes relevant schema portion with error response

 ### Notes

 * You don't have to do any JSON marshaling, if the content-type is of